geomagpy/IMBOT/README.md

 format is obviously 209x, although it is unlikely that this format will be supported that long.

+A prototype of such automatic system, called IMBOT version 1, is running since 2023 on one-minute and one-second data.

+IMBOT one-second accesses data uploads from the observatories and automatically converts the uploaded data sets into an INTERMAGNET conform [IMAGCDF] archive format.
+During the conversion process, data and meta information content is checked and any missing information is requested from the uploading institute.
+Missing meta information can be easily supplied, by providing this data in an automatically produced and pre-configured text file to be uploaded into the submission directory minimizing the amount of data needed to be transferred to the GIN.
+Thus, at time when data checkers need to finally evaluate such data sets, most technical problems have been solved already, and the basic content should be conform to IM rules.
+The automatic evaluation process of one-second data makes use of a level description, similar as in other disciplines and as used for satellite data products.
+Therefore most users are already well acquainted with such evaluation process.
+In dependency of data content, meta information and data quality, data is assigned to different quality levels from 0 to 2, from which the highest level 2 in combination with an accepted one-minute product qualifies for final manual evaluation by a data checker.

+Beside supporting the primary aim, simplifying and speeding up the publication and checking process of one-second data, IMBOT has been recently extended supporting one-minute data checking as well.
+As one-minute data checking is well established already, IMBOT focuses on notification and provides reports based on the usually applied [check1min] routine.
+Thus referees and data submitters will get such reports whenever new data is submitted of modified within the STEP1 directory of the GIN.
+As soon as data is accepted and moved to STEP3, data sets are not monitored any more.

 ### 6.1 Server issues

 With version 1.0.0, IMBOT requires that the GIN data source is mounted on the analysis server.
 At present this is done using an ftp mount based on curlftpfs.
 IMBOT solely analyses files within the step1/OBSCODE directory.
 Any further subdirectories are neglected.
 To minimize security issues it would be advisable to change from FTP access towards a more secure connection protocol in the future.
 Possible options which are easy to integrate would be ssl connections.
 The IMBOT server itself requires a suitable amount of memory in order to deal with yearly one-second data sets.
 In particular, if several data sets are uploaded at once, all analysis are performed in one run.
 The current hardware (8GB ram) allows for contemporaneous analysis of up to 10 records without memory issues, although this strongly depends on data content.
 Large data sets with high resolution scalar and temperature readings need significantly more memory.
 As it is rather unlikely that more than 10 data sets are uploaded within three hours of the year, this limitation should not be an issue.
 Nevertheless, failures are monitored and if the data submitter does not receive a [IMBOT 1s report] within 24 hours after submission, please contact the IMBOT manager.

 ### 6.2 Format issues

 Although IMBOT supports many different data formats and packing routines, it is not meant to be an universal interpreting machine.
 Please stick to the most common packing methods and avoid, if possible, commercial packing routines.
 Currently supported are [IAGA-2002] sec files, [IMAGCDF] files, as well as .tar, .tar.gz (.tgz) and .zip compressions.
 From the tested 2016 data set, 3 zipped records produced an "End-of-central-directory signature not found" error.
 IMBOT deals with such incomplete/corrupted files by using the external [7z] routine.
 Data content was fully recovered for all these files.
 Nevertheless, please check your files thoroughly before uploading.
 Data submission should be based preferably on [IMAGCDF] data or [IAGA-2002].
 Please add any missing meta information within these data structures, or submit them along with your files by using the IMBOT meta file as described above.
 Nevertheless, there might be formatting and interpretation issues.
 You can easily test your files before: If [MagPy] can read and interpret the data sets, then IMBOT should be able as well.
 The version of MagPy, which is used for format conversion, is given in the [IMBOT 1s report].

 ### 6.3 General issues